 Master of Business Administration | MBA

-You will be empowered to unleash your creative ideas, and you will be guided by solid business knowledge in supply chain, accounting, finance and organizational behavior.
+As an MBA student, you will be empowered to unleash your creative ideas, and you will be guided by solid business knowledge in supply chain, accounting, finance and organizational behavior.
+The MBA at Pacific University helps students broaden their knowledge, launch notable careers, and become leaders in the field.
 With current business basics under your belt, you will be engaged in the application of your knowledge and, at all steps, be encouraged in innovative, out-of-the-box thinking.

-MBA-501: Statistical Analysis and Thinking in Business
+BUS 501 Statistical Analysis and Thinking in Business (3)

 The practical applications of statistics and the analysis of data to make meaningful organizational decisions.
 Topics include probability, sampling, confidence intervals, hypothesis testing, regression analysis and quality improvement.

-MBA-505: Organizational Behavior, Diversity & Leadership
+BUS 505 Organizational Behavior, Diversity & Leadership (3)

 Intensive examination of behavioral science research and theory as a basis for understanding, managing and changing organizations.
 The course emphasizes effective management with diverse individuals.

-MBA-508: Global Enterprises and International Management
+BUS 508 Global Enterprise and International Management (3)

 Strategies for entering new international markets and managing international operations.
-Discussion of cultural differences, regional economic integration, and emerging markets.
+Discussion of cultural differences, regional economic integration and emerging markets.

-MBA-509: Operations and Supply Chain Management
+BUS 509 Operations & Supply Chain Management (3)

 A managerial level examination of operations strategy with emphasis on application of quantitative models as guides to managerial decision-making.
 Includes project management, product and service design, Just-In-Time (lean systems), mass customization, and systems thinking.

-MBA-598: Strategic Management
+BUS 598 Strategic Management (3)

 The application of strategic management concepts, principles and techniques through case analyses.
 Draws upon professional experience and concepts learned in other functional areas to develop a general management perspective and the ability to impact organizational direction and performance.